qdev89/StellaRougeGame/project-plan.md

 - Save/load system for meta-progression with profile management
 - Time-pressure choice mechanics with emergency events
 - Boss entity implementation with phase transitions
+- Boss arenas with environmental hazards and special effects
+- Boss rewards system with unique upgrades and unlocks

 We've made significant progress on Phase 3 by implementing:
 - Expanded enemy types (added 5 new enemy types: Interceptor, Bomber, Stealth, Turret, and Carrier)